retroelec/T-HMI-C64/README.md

 - LOAD: load a C64 program from SD card
 - RESET: reset C64
 - OFF: switch off T-HMI development board

+### Web keyboard

+The keyboard is accessed via the URL http://"ip-address-of-your-esp32s3" on standard port 80.
+The GUI itself is self explaining.

 #### DIV screen